JaleelSavoy/Income_Prediction_Project/README.md

 # Results and Evaluation
 The model was able to reach the goals of greater than 75% accuracy and greater than 70% precision on the first iteration; the model had an accuracy of 84.25% and precision of 75%.
 At 50.36%, the recall could be improved; there were nearly as many false negatives as there were false positives.
 The second iteration of the model only included significant explanatory that were strongly correlated to the response variable.

 The model's second iteration used:  Age, Work_Class, Education_Num, Relationship, Race, Sex, Capital Gain, Capital Loss, and Hours Per Week.
 The accuracy increased slightly to 84.70%, the precision slightly decreased to 75.73%, and recall increased to 53.67%.
-The model is sufficient, but there is clearly room for improvement.
+The model is sufficient for general insights and ideation, but there is clearly room for improvement.
+Only a bit more half of the adults making greater than 50K are actually classified as such; this makes the model, in its current iteration, not fit for actual business decision-making.

 # Limitations
 1) Old data: Since the data is old, then it may not perform well when tested on more recent census data.
 Society has changed and that is refelcted in demographic data.